Protect Yourself & Your Family from PFAS

 Install a Water Filter that is Certified to Remove PFAS

 There are many water filters on the market—but not all of them reduce PFAS.
-If you decide to use a filter, make sure it is certified by the National Sanitation Foundation (NSF) to reduce PFAS in drinking water.
+If you decide to use a filter, make sure it is “NSF/ANSI-53 or NSF/ANSI-58 Certified for Total PFAS Reduction.”
+You will find these certifications on the packaging of the water filter or, if you are buying a filter online, on the web page.

 How to Search the NSF Database